 With a foundation in human-centered leadership and organizational performance, effective leaders are empowered to navigate complexity, drive meaningful change and shape their organization's future with confidence.

 Organizations need leaders who understand the complexities of human behavior and workplace dynamics and can translate theory into action.
-Peabody College’s Master’s in Leadership and Organizational Performance (LOP) equips current and future leaders with the tools to navigate these demands.
+Peabody College’s master’s in Leadership and Organizational Performance (LOP) equips current and future leaders with the tools to navigate these demands.
 For those interested in understanding what makes a good leader, or how organizations can innovate and create greater value for shareholders, employees and customers, a master’s degree through the LOP program provides the ideal pathway.

 The curriculum emphasizes several key areas of learning: